 The Fellowships & Writing Center (FWC) helps GSAS students to heighten the impact of their research.
-At the FWC, students can meet with a fellowships specialist who understands the larger surround of financial aid.
+At the FWC, students can meet with a fellowships specialist attuned to the landscape of internal and external awards.
 They can also work with specialists on their writing and presentational skills, whether in the context of composing a fellowship proposal, working on a dissertation chapter, preparing an article for publication, or refining a conference presentation.

 Students can come to the FWC for individual consultations, peer workshops, and other programming, including the Writing Oasis, which connects you with small writing groups that meet weekly and are designed to provide community and accountability.
 The FWC will coordinate with GSAS financial aid officers and staff of the Office of Student Affairs, as well as continuing to develop relationships with the Office of Career Services, the Derek Bok Center for Teaching and Learning, and the Academic Resource Center.